What is Creative Mixed-Use?

 When compared to other cities around the world, Toronto is a leader in the development of innovative, creative mixed-use buildings.
 The School of Cities wants to initiate a systematic process that will help spark these types of building projects and smooth the process between conception and completion.
 School of Cities will:

 - Develop a framework that will inform the future of mixed-use development;

 - Create a network of people interested in developing creative mixed-use;

-- Provide recommendations for partnership through a digital matchmaking platform;
+- Provide recommendations for partnership through matchmaking; and

 - Lay the groundwork for collaborations that will transform the region's approach to city building.